 Do not discuss your child’s wees and poos in front of them or clap and cheer (imagine if that were you …).
 Your whole approach and demeanour should be one of understated and simple expectation that your child will learn, like the rest of the family, to handle their own bodily functions and that help is, of course, available, if it’s asked for.

 Should I use a star chart?

-No. I am regularly asked to help parents who have run into difficulties with potty training and almost always they have been using a reward system such as a star chart.
+It depends on your child - some children respond well to potty reward charts.
+However, I am regularly asked to help parents who have run into difficulties with potty training and almost always they have been using a reward system such as a star chart.
 It’s easy to assume that, by rewarding good behaviour, you will build on it and gain repetition but that isn’t borne out in research, or my experience over 30+ years.
 Remember that, whenever you reward behaviour, you show your child that you didn’t expect it.
 Also, focusing too much attention on something which our culture and society sees as private can actually increase shyness and anxiety.

 Rewards should be saved for behaviour that you didn’t expect, that goes above and beyond, such as when your older child washes your car for you.
 With toilet independence, our quiet pleasure that our expectations have been met is reward enough.